airmanx86/wjt-test/src/Wjt.Ui/README.md

 1. Content Security Policy (CSP) is implemented via `middleware.ts`.
 External image source is allowed
 2. The page is not using server side rendering
-3. No authentication is not implemented, which mean any one can use this app without signin
+3. Authentication is not implemented, which mean any one can use this app without signin